Global regularity for axisymmetric, swirl-free solutions of the Euler equation in four dimensions: Abstract

 \section{Abstract}

-In this paper, we prove global regularity for all smooth, axisymmetric, swirl-free solutions of the Euler equation in four dimensions.
-Previous works establishing global regularity for certain axisymmetric, swirl-free solutions of the Euler equation in four dimensions required the additional assumption that $\frac{\omega^0}{r^2}\in L^\infty$, which can fail even for Schwartz class solutions.
-The key advance is a new bound on the vortex stretching term that only requires $\frac{\omega^0}{r^2}\in L^{2,1}(\mathbb{R}^4)$, which is generically true for any axisymmetric, swirl-free initial data $u^0\in H^s\left(\mathbb{R}^4\right), s>4$, with reasonable decay at infinity.
+In this paper, we prove global regularity for all smooth, axisymmetric, swirl-free solutions of the incompressible Euler equation in four dimensions.
+Previous works establishing global regularity for certain axisymmetric, swirl-free solutions of the Euler equation in four dimensions required the additional assumption that $\frac{\omega^0}{r^2}\in L^\infty$, which can fail even for Schwartz class initial data.
+For discussion of another contemporaneous result removing this condition, see \Cref{SWZremark}.
+The key advance in this paper is a new bound on the vortex stretching term that only requires $\frac{\omega^0}{r^2}\in L^{2,1}(\mathbb{R}^4)$, a condition which holds generically for any axisymmetric, swirl-free initial data $u^0\in H^s\left(\mathbb{R}^4\right), s>4$, with reasonable decay at infinity.